-The Regional Support Office of the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime (RSO) and the Mixed Migration Centre (MMC) have launched a new report on perceptions around irregular migration within and towards Southeast Asia, drawing on some 600 research surveys conducted in Indonesia, Malaysia and Thailand.
+The Regional Support Office of the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime (RSO) and the Mixed Migration Centre (MMC) have launched a new report on perceptions around irregular migration within and towards Southeast Asia, drawing on some 600 research surveys conducted in Bangladesh, Indonesia, Malaysia and Thailand.

 The Assessment of Community Perceptions and Information Needs of Persons at risk of Irregular Migration in Bali Process Member States: Evidence from Bangladesh, Indonesia, Malaysia, and Thailand provides insights into drivers of irregular migration and how (irregular) migration is perceived by persons in situations of vulnerability who are at risk of pursuing irregular pathways, and by their communities.